grobx/udacity-CppND-final-project/README.md

 - [x] check that you can build and run this app on Ubuntu
 - [ ] check dict::result shared_ptr (maybe unique_ptr is better)
 - [ ] non working words: no, plot
-- [ ] split app.hpp and dict.hpp in multiple files
+- [ ] split app.hpp and dict.hpp in multiple files?

 ### Before submitting

 - [ ] adjust links in README.md
-- [ ] switch log trace off before submitting
+- [ ] switch log trace off
+- [ ] remove this TODO section

 ## Rubric Requirments